Sulfur: Chemical properties

-In reactions with elements of lesser electronegativity, it reacts as an oxidant and forms sulfides, where it has oxidation state –2.
+In reactions with elements of lesser electronegativity, it reacts as an oxidant and forms sulfides, where it has oxidation state −2.

-Sulfur reacts with nearly all other elements with the exception of the noble gases, even with the notoriously unreactive metal iridium (yielding iridium disulfide).
-Some of those reactions need elevated temperatures.
+Sulfur reacts with nearly all other elements except noble gases, even with the notoriously unreactive metal iridium (yielding iridium disulfide).
+Some of those reactions require elevated temperatures.

 Allotropes

 Sulfur forms over 30 solid allotropes, more than any other element.
 Besides S8, several other rings are known.
-Removing one atom from the crown gives S7, which is more of a deep yellow than the S8.
+Removing one atom from the crown gives S7, which is of a deeper yellow than S8.
 HPLC analysis of "elemental sulfur" reveals an equilibrium mixture of mainly S8, but with S7 and small amounts of S6.
 Larger rings have been prepared, including S12 and S18.

 Amorphous or "plastic" sulfur is produced by rapid cooling of molten sulfur—for example, by pouring it into cold water.
 X-ray crystallography studies show that the amorphous form may have a helical structure with eight atoms per turn.
-The long coiled polymeric molecules make the brownish substance elastic, and in bulk this form has the feel of crude rubber.
-This form is metastable at room temperature and gradually reverts to crystalline molecular allotrope, which is no longer elastic.
-This process happens within a matter of hours to days, but can be rapidly catalyzed.
+The long coiled polymeric molecules make the brownish substance elastic, and in bulk it has the feel of crude rubber.
+This form is metastable at room temperature and gradually reverts to the crystalline molecular allotrope, which is no longer elastic.
+This process happens over a matter of hours to days, but can be rapidly catalyzed.

 Isotopes

 Sulfur has 23 known isotopes, four of which are stable: 32S (94.99±0.26 %), 33S (0.75±0.02 %), 34S (4.25±0.24 %), and 36S (0.01±0.01 %).
-Other than 35S, with a half-life of 87 days, the radioactive isotopes of sulfur have half-lives less than 3 hours.
+Other than 35S, with a half-life of 87.37 days, the radioactive isotopes of sulfur have half-lives less than 3 hours.